 The SEC has completed its new regulation on best interests, and will begin enforcing it in one year.
 The rule increases the level of disclosures brokers must make, but it should not be confused with the more stringent fiduciary rules registered investment advisors are held to.
-In my opinion, if you’re looking for financial advice with the best assurance of being conflict of interest free, you need to find a registered investment advisor held to a fiduciary standard.
+In my opinion, if you’re looking for financial advice that may be free of some of the conflicts of interest that may be associated with brokers, you need to find a registered investment advisor held to a fiduciary standard.
 The Wall Street Journal’s Dave Michaels explains the new rule here:

 The SEC said the new rule, which becomes enforceable in one year, will give investors more information about brokers’ complex pay incentives, but it also made changes from an earlier proposal which benefit brokerage firms.
 The agency didn’t impose a higher “fiduciary” duty that applies to investment advisers, whose requirements were spelled out through a separate regulatory notice issued Wednesday.

 “Everything is a calibration,” SEC Chairman Jay Clayton said in an interview after the vote.
 “We used the benefit of all our experience to calibrate this to land in the best spot for investors.”

 The legal duty of brokers has lagged behind their move into giving advice to millions of households.
 As technology automated the role they once played taking and filling orders, brokers shifted to calling themselves financial advisers.
 Yet for years they have escaped the toughest legal obligations that apply to investment advisers.